With Thor Foresight you can now apply Microsoft Updates to the Windows computers in your company’s environment.

 - Global Install – the update will apply to all group policies for all endpoints

 - Custom policy global install – the update will apply globally to specific group policies.
 For this option, you can select in the bar the specific policy/policies the update to be applied

 After you select the preferred option/options please click on YES to apply them.

-2.2 Automatic deployment – means that you let Thor agent to automatically install and deploy the available updates.
+1.2 Automatic deployment means that you allow the Thor Agent to automatically install and deploy the available updates.

-For this type of deployment, you will have to select the first one of the Group Policy created, go to Foresight, then Xploit-Resilience and choose Microsoft updates.
+For this type of deployment, you will have to select the first one of the Group Policy created, click on the Thor Foresight tab, then Xploit-Resilience, and choose Microsoft Updates.

 In this view, you will have to select Enable Microsoft Updates or you can select just the Microsoft Vulnerability reporting only.

 The Microsoft Vulnerability reporting only will only display the updates available but without applying them to the machines, the action described also by the top orange pop-up.
 Once this option is enabled all the below settings will be greyed out.